brunochanrio/DangoPlayer/getdango/archive.md

     </tbody>
 </table>

-## Old versions of the obsolete DangoPlayer TV app for Android TV and Google TV
+## Old versions of the obsolete DangoPlayer TV app for Android TV and Google TV (com.aleapps.videotimetv)
+{% include alert.html type="danger" title="This app are no longer supported" content="The obsolete DangoPlayer TV app (com.aleapps.videotimetv) are no longer supported anymore and will not work with all IPTV Lists, and will not work well on modern devices, we recommend to use the latest version of the modern DangoPlayer app (com.brunochanrio.dangoplayeruni) instead" %}

 <table>
     <thead>
         <tr>